mdwelsh/teamsidneyweb/index.md

 ## About us

+{:.center}
 ![Matt and Sidney](/matt-and-sid.jpg){:width="50%"}

-Team Sidney Enterprises is a team comprised of [Matt Welsh](https://www.mdw.la/) and Sidney Welsh.
+Team Sidney Enterprises is a team comprised of Sidney Welsh and [Matt Welsh](https://www.mdw.la/).
 We live in Seattle, WA.
-Matt works for Google and Sidney is a fourth grader at West Woodland Elementary.
+Sidney enjoys making, hacking, snacking, and science.